 Your next question on the alphabet programs will be: "Do you want to select the letters to use?"
 (This option provides you with an opportunity to select specific letters for practice.)
-If your answer is yes, you will be asked to type in upper-case letters.
-Type in your choice of letters from the keyboard.
-Type upper-case letters even for ALPHASAURUS, the lower-case matching game.
+If your answer is yes, you will be asked to type in your choice of letters from the keyboard.